nicosmash/Universities/IMT_Ales_Promo_1.md

 * If you are having difficulty ask your teacher for the Discord link : https://discord.gg/REup49Z
     * Courses : https://github.com/nicosmash/Universities/blob/main/Courses/README.md
     * Labs : https://github.com/nicosmash/Universities/blob/main/Labs/README.md
+* All reports (TryHackMe and Vulnhub) you can use one document with all reports.
+* Reports (TryHackMe and Vulnhub) should be sent on Discord in one to one.

 ## 📢 Rating (no date is planned so I propose the deadline on December 31st) :
 * Exam (50%) QCM with about 100 questions